Stillness and touch, not technique

 During a session, the body may respond in various ways, sometimes noticeably, sometimes very subtly.
 Below I describe the most common experiences.
 If anything worries you, you can always tell me.

 You may experience a sudden feeling of warmth or cold, tingling, energy flows, or pulsation.
-Involuntary muscle tremors may also appear.
-There’s no need to analyse or work with them, it’s enough to simply let them happen.
+Involuntary muscle tremors may also appear, a sign that the nervous system is releasing accumulated tension.
+There’s no need to analyse them or do anything with them; simply let them flow through.
 If anything feels too much, we just pause.

-Sometimes deep relaxation is accompanied by emotions or memories, you don’t need to analyse them.
-If difficult states arise, I am here, present and calm.
-You don’t have to go through them alone, but it is your body that leads this process and knows how much it can handle.
+Sometimes deep relaxation is accompanied by emotions or memories.
+You don’t need to analyse them.
+If difficult states arise, I am here with you.
+I will help you move through them safely and integrate them.
+Your body leads this process and knows how much it can handle.

 A frequent experience during a session is deep relaxation, a feeling of heaviness in the body, and drowsiness.
 Many people drift into a state between waking and sleep, or simply fall asleep.